joneavila/dissatisfaction-models/README.md

 dev   | 24023 |  8306
 test  | 20458 | 11401

 The baseline always predicts 1 for perfectly dissatisfied.
-Results using the test set,
+Results using th test set,

 ```NONE